Jenin: Israeli occupation 1967 to 2020

 During a gun-battle with Islamic Jihad militants whom Israel says were firing at troops from inside the UN compound, an Israeli military sniper shot and killed a UN Relief and Works Agency (UNRWA) employee, Iain Hook (54) on November 22, 2002.
 The sniper reportedly mistook a cellphone in Hook's hands for a gun or grenade.

 In the framework of the Valley of Peace initiative, a joint Arab-Israeli project is under way to promote tourism in the Jenin region.
 In 2010, 600 new businesses opened in Jenin.
 The Canaan Fair Trade is headquartered in Jenin.
-Director of the Freedom Theatre in Jenin, Juliano Mer-Khamis, was killed by masked gunmen in the city in April 2011.
+Director of The Freedom Theatre in Jenin, Juliano Mer-Khamis, was killed by masked gunmen in the city in April 2011.
 Mer-Khamis co-founded the theatre with Zakaria Zubeidi, former military chief of the al-Aqsa Brigades who had renounced violence.

+Israeli occupation in the 2020s

 On 6 February 2020, a Palestinian policeman, Tarek Badwan, was shot dead by an Israeli sniper as he stood at the entrance to the Jenin police station and chatted with a colleague.
 No explanation has been forthcoming.
 The incident was recorded on video.

 On 17 June 2022, Israeli forces conducted a raid in the al-Marah area of the city.
 During the raid, Israeli forces opened fire on a car, killing three Palestinians and seriously injuring another.

 On 26 January 2023, Israeli forces killed nine in a clash with Islamic Jihad militants during a raid in the city and refugee camp of Jenin.

+On 3 July 2023, shortly after 1 a.m., Israeli forces attacked the city's refugee camp using drone-fired missiles and ground troops.
+Eight Palestinians died from injuries sustained during the attack and a further eighty were injured, nine of them critically.
+Fifty Palestinians, whom Israeli forces labeled "militants", were arrested.
+Israeli forces cut off telecommunications and electricity in the area and medical professionals struggled to reach the injured.
+Israel claimed that while they were targeting suspected members of the Jenin Brigades, an armed group, they acknowledged that innocent people may have been injured or killed in the raid.
+Yoav Gallant, the Israeli Minister of Defense, said "The operation is progressing as planned," and Eli Cohen, the Israeli Foreign Minister, said claimed the refugee camp had become a "center for terrorist activity" thanks to funding from Iranian sources.
+The refugee camp has a population of roughly 17,000 inhabitants and is about a quarter a square mile in size.

+On 19 September 2023, four Palestinians were killed during another Israeli military invasion of the city – among them a 15-year-old Palestinian boy, chased and killed for having noticed the Israeli undercover soldiers sneaking into the Jenin refugee camp.